rdeits/cryptics/Readme.md

 	web
 	nltk

+# Other requirements:

+	python (tested with 2.7)
+	rake
+	git

 # Installation:

 Add the cryptics folder to your PYTHONPATH.
 Then generate the n-grams and synonyms datasets by running